Liu-Feng-deeplearning/CoverHunter/README.md

 - [x] release model mentioned in paper
 - [ ] train model again for popular song with chinese, with dataset released by TME.

+Maybe [CoverHunterMps](https://github.com/alanngnet/CoverHunterMPS) is a better project, the author fixes some bugs of my code and make it run, add some new features and more detailed document.
+Thanks for the @alanngnet!

 ## Usage